Cambodian

 u

-17BB Followed by a glottal stop in stressed syllables, but not in stressed.
+o-class Followed by a glottal stop in stressed syllables, but not in unstressed.

 e